 “26.
 If anyone holding a lay fief of us dies and our sheriff or bailiff shows our letters patent of summons for a debt which the deceased owed us, it shall be lawful for the sheriff or our bailiff to attach and list the chattels of the deceased found in lay fee to the value of that debt, by the view of lawful men, so that nothing is removed until the evident debt is paid to us, and the residue shall be relinquished to the executors to carry out the will of the deceased.
 And if he owes us nothing, all the chattels shall be accounted as the deceased’s saving their reasonable shares to his wife and children.

-What was to happen on an intestacy (no will)
+Magna Carta declared what was to happen on an intestacy (no will)

 “27.
 If any free man dies intestate, his chattels are to be distributed by his nearest relations and friends, under the supervision of the Church, saving to everyone the debts which the deceased owed him.”